Tzesh/Songify/README.md

 # Songify
-## BIM213 Data Structures and Algorithms Homework II
-The purpose of the homework was obvious, it was given us to learn how a LinkedList works and how we can implement it.
+The purpose of the project was obvious, to learn how a LinkedList works and how we can implement it.
 It was kinda boring but hey, we've learned the main idea that lies on the LinkedList.